After Your Hearing

 If your PRRA application is rejected, you must leave Canada.

 You can apply to the Federal Court of Canada for a judicial review.
-You will still have to leave Canada unless you ask the court for a “temporary stay of removal.”
+You will still have to leave Canada unless you obtain an administrative stay of removal or ask the court for a temporary stay of removal.

 Humanitarian and Compassionate (H&C) Application

-A Humanitarian and Compassionate (H&C) application lets you ask for special permission to stay in Canada while you apply for permanent residence.
-An H&C is usually a last attempt to stay in Canada.
+A Humanitarian and Compassionate (H&C) application is a request to IRCC for special permission to become a permanent resident of Canada.
+You might make an H&C application when you do not qualify for other immigration programs.
+An H&C is usually a last attempt to remain in Canada.

 Who can apply

-You may not have to wait to apply if you can show that if you leave Canada:
+You may not have to wait to apply if you can show:

-• it would not be in the best interests of a child in Canada or outside Canada, or
+• It would not be in the best interests of a child (under 18 year of age) for you to leave Canada, or

-• your life (or the life of one of your dependants) would be at risk because of a lack of health care.
+• Your life (or the life of one of your dependants) would be at risk because of a lack of health care if you return to your home country.

 Things to consider before you apply